 - It saves you money and who doesn’t love that?
 Especially if you purchase organic at the store, you’ll save anywhere from $10 - $20 a week on produce.
 That’s $40 - $80 a month or about $500 - $700 per year – that’s a ton!
 You are able to cut out the middleman when purchasing direct from farms.

 WHAT YOU CAN LOOK FORWARD TO:

-This year we are purchasing two weeks of fresh sweet corn (pending availability), from our neighbors over at East View Farm, for our members shares because we do not want to grow corn, but we do want to eat in the summer!
+Pending availability we will also be purchasing two weeks of fresh sweet corn from our neighbors over at East View Farm, for our members shares because we do not want to grow corn, but we do want to eat it in the summer!

 WHAT WE GROW:

-Swiss Chard, Mustard Greens, Kale, Spinach, Head & Leaf Lettuce, Arugula, Collard Greens, Cabbage, Broccoli, Kohlrabi, Asparagus, Beets, Carrots, Radishes, Turnips, Peas, Beans, Okra, Sweet & Hot Peppers, Eggplant, Cucumbers, Tomatoes (many types), Summer Squash, Zucchini, Spaghetti Squash, Butternut Squash, Patty Pan Squash, Luffa, Melons, Basil, Cilantro, Dill, Oregano, Parsley, Rosemary, Sage, Thyme, Cut Flowers, Strawberries, Figs
+Swiss Chard, Mustard Greens, Kale, Spinach, Head & Leaf Lettuce, Arugula, Asian Greens, Cabbage, Cauliflower, Broccoli, Brussel Sprouts, Celery, Kohlrabi, Asparagus, Beets, Carrots, Radishes, Turnips, Peas, Beans, Okra, Sweet & Hot Peppers, Eggplant, Cucumbers, Tomatoes (many types), Summer Squash, Zucchini, Spaghetti Squash, Butternut Squash, Patty Pan Squash, Luffa, Melons, Basil, Cilantro, Dill, Oregano, Parsley, Rosemary, Sage, Thyme, Strawberries, Figs, Pumpkins (all subjects to availability)

 FULL/HALF SHARE OPTIONS: